dat-ecosystem-archive/docs/README.md

 This documentation uses [minidocs](https://github.com/freeman-lab/minidocs) for layout, [ecosystem-docs](https://github.com/hughsk/ecosystem-docs) to get documentation from other modules, and ideas from [pull-stream-docs](https://github.com/pull-stream/pull-stream-docs) for auto travis deployment.

-### Viewing Docs Locally

-1. Clone Repository
-2. `npm install`
-3. `npm run build:local` to build the docs for local viewing
-4. `npm run update` to update external modules
-4. `npm run start` to view the docs in browser

 ### Deployment

 This repository uses [netlify](https://www.netlify.com/) for deployment.
 Deployment will happen automatically.